TIBCOSoftware/snappydata/README.md

 ````shell
 ./sbin/snappy-start-all.sh
 ````
+> NOTE there is a "start-all.sh" script in /sbin/ as well that starts up just Spark.
+Make sure you use snappy-start-all.sh

 This may take 30 seconds or more to bootstrap the entire cluster on your local machine (logs are in the 'work' sub-directory).
 The output should look something like this …
 ````